Rezno24/climbing-blog-project/README.md

 To Replicate:

 Requirements
-Make sure you have Python 3.7+ and the following packages installed:
+Make sure you have Python 3.7+ and the following packages installed (which can also be achieved by running the command):

 pip install pandas matplotlib seaborn numpy statsmodels scikit-learn

 Here’s a full list of libraries used in the notebook (written as python installation code):

-import pandas as pd
+- import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sns import statsmodels.formula.api as smf import re import numpy as np from sklearn.model_selection import train_test_split from sklearn.linear_model import LinearRegression from sklearn.preprocessing import OneHotEncoder from sklearn.compose import ColumnTransformer from sklearn.pipeline import Pipeline from sklearn.metrics import mean_squared_error, r2_score
+- import matplotlib.pyplot as plt
+- import seaborn as sns
+- import statsmodels.formula.api as smf
+- import re
+- import numpy as np
+- from sklearn.model_selection import train_test_split
+- from sklearn.linear_model import LinearRegression
+- from sklearn.preprocessing import OneHotEncoder
+- from sklearn.compose import ColumnTransformer
+- from sklearn.pipeline import Pipeline
+- from sklearn.metrics import mean_squared_error, r2_score

 Obtaining and Replicating the Data: